In nature, nothing is perfect and everything is perfect.

 There is a seven storied building which they call “Seven Heaven”, each floor representing a layer of heaven.
 You need to go inside it without any sort of caps and shoes.
 I have seen another place like this so far, that was in Singapore.
 It was the “Seven layers of Hell”.
 I’ll write about that in another post with pictures, which you will be horrified to see.
 For now let’s stick to the heaven 🙂

 There is also a monument of Bangabandhu Sheikh Mujibur Rahman at Rangamati City.
 Sheikh Mujibur Rahman was the founding leader of Bangladesh.
 He served twice as the country’s President.
 The bench he is standing on has all the historic events, on the way of our liberation, illustrated on it.
 Spending couple of minutes in front of this monument and reading about all those events, will definitely take you back to those days.

 The rich natural resources, diverse flora and fauna makes Rangamati a great Eco-Tourism destination in Bangladesh.
 A stay here provides a glimpse into the lifestyle of various tribes living there.

 The ethnic tribes of Rangamati are the Chakma, Marma, Tonchongya, Tripura, Murong, Bome, Khumi, Kheyang, Chak, Pankhoa, and Lusai.
 The mix of different races, cultures, religions and customs creates an interesting community at Rangamati.
 If you are out travelling Bangladesh, you must stop for a day or two at Rangamati and taste it’s beauty.

+I have shared some of the great locations to see at Rangamati City in this post, but there are more to it.
+There are other great locations like Sajek valley right outside the city.
+But that’s up for another day.
 Let me know your opinions about this article.
 If you have already been to Rangamati then share your experiences as well 🙂 Happy travelling 🙂